mindovermiles262/song-of-the-day/README.md

-#Song of the Day Podcast Catcher
+# Song of the Day Podcast Catcher
 Automatically add The Current's, KEXP's, and KCRW's song of the day to Spotify playlist

 Spotify Playlist can be found [here](https://open.spotify.com/user/andyduss/playlist/1VJVFypnr5RFbUvRIEF6Pu)

-##Use
+## Use
-Obtain authentication key from [Spotify's API Console](https://developer.spotify.com/web-api/console/post-playlist-tracks/) and save it in a new file `user_token` in main directory.
+Obtain authentication key from [Spotify's API Console](https://developer.spotify.com/web-api/console/post-playlist-tracks/) and save it in a new file, `user_token` , in main directory.
-Set the playlist that songs are added to by changing :playlist_id in `./lib/add-track.rb #configure`to valid Public Spotify Playlist URI.
+Set the playlist that songs are added to by changing :playlist_id in `./conf/configure.rb`to valid Public Spotify Playlist URI.
 Then run `main.rb` from main directory on daily basis

-##Add historic songs to new playlist
+## Add historic songs to new playlist
 Run `./lib/get-historic-[station].rb` to generate list of previous SOTD tracks (list stored in ./data/)

 then run `./lib/add-historic-[station].rb` to add files from specific station to Spotify playlist or run `../lib/add-historic-all.rb` to add files from all three stations.
 Any songs not found are stored in `./log/historic-[station]-songs-not-found.log`

-##Requirements
+## Requirements
 * nokogiri

-##Development Languages
+## Development Languages
 * Ruby v2.4

-##TODO
+## TODO
 1. ~~Add songs to Spotify Playlist~~
 2. ~~Make daily scraper~~
 3. ~~Add KEXP, KCRW Daily Updater~~